fouadh/gocan/README.md

 gocan import-history orm -s hibernate --after 2011-01-01 --before 2013-09-04 --directory ./hibernate-orm
 ```

+**Note:** `gocan` does not store the source code in its database, just the statistics about it.

-Run the UI to visualize the hotspots:
+We can then run the UI to see some of the visualisations:

 ```
 gocan ui --port 1234